 All students enjoy weekly art instruction in a variety of mediums including painting, drawing, collage, paper mache, mixed media, and pottery.
 Art projects support classroom instruction, and give children opportunities to create gifts for special occasions.

-The PTO funds two adults to supervise all grades during lunch recesses, as well as a Reading Specialist that works with students who need extra help, and math support to 4/5 students.
+The PTO funds two adults to supervise all grades during lunch recesses.
+Students in all grades take computer classes.
+Our Reading Specialist works with students who need extra help, and provides math support to 4/5 students.
 Providing extra support for students that need it is just one way the PTO helps foster excellence that benefits all Yick Wo students, and helps keep Yick Wo ranked a 9 on Great Schools.

 Physical Activity and Recess Support

 Students at Yick Wo enjoy outdoor activities several times each week with physical activity classes with Coach Robinson, and (beginning in March) physical education classes with PE specialist Andre Barnes.
 The Physical Education curriculum is intended to develop physically-educated individuals who have the knowledge, skills, and confidence to enjoy a lifetime of healthful activity.
 Physical activity classes are intended to provide recreational and fun activities for students.
 Coach Robinson also provides additional recess support.

 Yick Wo's 2nd and 3rd graders are introduced to the world of dance by visiting instructors from the SF Ballet.
 Some classrooms also work with the SF Opera.
 Opera students build sets, write arias, design costumes, condense scripts, and perform a mini-opera at the end of the school year.
 The creative process supports common core and reinforces standards for students in all grades.